fernando850/Portfolio/README.md

 * Using a Convolutional and Dense Neural Networks to predict my own handwritten digits, and studying the root cause of the difference on the predictions of these two architectures.

 * Skills developed: Deep learning, Data visualization.
-* Technologies used: Python, Tensorflow/Keras, Matplotlib.
+* Technologies used: Python, Tensorflow/Keras, Matplotlib, iPython notebook.